IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 Incremental changes were more diffucult than expected.
 This is mainly because of the translation between different encodings.
-Editors give the position in the textdocument (row, column) based on a utf-16 string representation.
+Editors give the position in the text-document (row, column) based on an utf-16 string representation.
-While the the chars them self are encoded in utf-8.
+While the chars them self are encoded in utf-8.
-Ofcourse utf-8 is a variable length encoding, so different characters can have different byte-sizes.
+Of course utf-8 is a variable length encoding, so different characters can have different byte-sizes.

 ![](img/encodings.png)